TheMonk2121/ai-dev-tasks/500_research/502_livemcp101-video-transcript-analysis.md

 - Seven-point error analysis framework for MCP agent improvement
 - Performance comparison across different LLM models
 - Detailed breakdown of failure modes and error categories
-- Practical recommendations for MCP agent development
+- Practical recommendations for MCP agent developmen

 **Research Context:** This transcript complements the formal research paper by providing community analysis and practical interpretation of the LiveMCPBench findings, particularly useful for understanding real-world implications of MCP agent performance.